-Jacob A. Frenkel, 68 - Chairman of JPMorgan Chase International, the international unit of bank JPMorgan Chase & Co., and a member of the International Council of JPMorgan Chase & Co. since December 2009 and Chairman of the Group of Thirty, a nonprofit consultative group on international economic and monetary affairs.
-Dr. Frenkel served as Vice Chairman of insurer American International Group, Inc. from 2004 until October 2009.
+Jacob A. Frenkel, 70 - Chairman of the Board of Trustees of the Group of Thirty, a nonprofit consultative group on international economic and monetary affairs, and since 2009, Chairman of JPMorgan Chase International, the international unit of bank JPMorgan Chase & Co., and a member of the International Council of JPMorgan Chase & Co.
+Dr. Frenkel served as Vice Chairman of insurer American International Group, Inc. from 2004 until 2009.
 He is also a director of Boston Properties, Inc. He has been a director of the Company since 2009.